Mustafin varieties, moduli spaces and tropical geometry: Mustafin varieties and linked Grassmannians

-Since the maps along the tropical convex hull in the linked Grassmannian we associated to $\Gamma$ at the beginning of this section coincide with the inclusion maps, we obtain the following result as a Corollary, interpreting Mustafin varieties as a moduli space in limit linear series theory:
+We begin by relating Falting's functor for Mustafin varieties (see theorem \ref{thm:falt}) to the linked Grassmannian problem: We fix a convex point configuration $\Gamma$ and a reference lattice $L=Re_1+\cdots+Re_d$.
+We consider two adjacent lattices $L',L''$, such that $L'\subset L''$.
+The map $g_{[L'],[L'']}$ in the setting in the beginning of this section is the inclusion map in the coordinates given by $L$.
+For two lattices $L',L''\in\Gamma$, we observe that both lattices are contained in a common apartment.
+As the inclusion operator is transitive, we consider the tropical convex hull between $[L']$ and $[L'']$ and proceed from $[L']$ to $[L'']$ along the adjacent vertices in the tropical convex hull as above, to make the same observation.
+Since the maps $f_{v,w}$ along the tropical convex hull in the linked Grassmannian we associated to $\Gamma$ coincide with the inclusion maps, we obtain the following result as a Corollary, interpreting Mustafin varieties as a moduli space in limit linear series theory:

 \begin{thm} Let $\Gamma$ be a convex point configuration, then $\mathcal{M}(\Gamma)$ represents the linked Grassmannian functor, i.e. as schemes. \end{thm}

 Moreover, we have thus found a class of reduced and flat linked Grassmannians.